 Those who are already enrolled in the brokerage’s Cash Management product can transition to the new card and will receive an interest rate of 1% on their cash balance.
 If you are not currently a Cash Management customer, you can still get a cash card, but you will need to open an account first.

 Investors who are hesitant to store cash on a robo-advisor should know that the Securities Investor Protection Corporation (SIPC) will not insure money held in the accounts, Bloomberg reports.
-The SIPC is a nonprofit group that protects customers’ assets from broker dealers, but it does not insure checking and savings accounts like those offered by Robinhood.
+The SIPC is a nonprofit group that protects customers’ assets from broker-dealers, but it does not ensure checking and savings accounts like those offered by Robinhood.

 Robinhood has launched a new cash card, which it says is designed to build on its mission to democratize finance by giving debit card customers the same benefits and rewards that were previously reserved for credit card holders.